Partition Actions in Florida

 What is a Partition Action?

-A partition action is a lawsuit between co-owners of real property who cant agree as to any aspect of the management of the property, or for example, whether to sell the real property.
+A partition action is a lawsuit between co-owners of real property who can't agree as to any aspect of the management of the property, or, for example, whether to sell the real property.
 Partition actions are governed by Chapter 64, Florida Statutes.
 Typically, partition actions are used by one owner of real property, against another or others, to force a sale or a physical division of the real property (if possible).

 When is a Partition Action Necessary?

-What costs are involved in a Partition Action?
+What Costs Are Involved in a Partition Action?

-It is highly recommended that the partition action is filed with an assistance of an experienced Miami partition action attorney.
+It is highly recommended that the partition action is filed with the assistance of an experienced Miami partition action attorney.
 Under F.S.
 64.081, each party is bound to pay a share of the costs by the court judgment.
-These costs include attorney’s fees, costs of a title report, legal fees and costs for handling cases through trial, and referee costs.
+These costs include attorney’s fees, costs of a title report, legal fees, and costs for handling cases through trial, and referee costs.
 See Deltona Corp. v.
 Kipnis, App.
 2 Dist., 194 So.2d 295 (1966).
 These costs, however, can be covered with the money acquired through the sale of property in case the court orders partition by sale.
-In this case, all taxes and shall be paid off the purchase money at the time of sale.
+In this case, all taxes shall be paid off the purchase money at the time of sale.

 If a defendant in a partition action persists in resisting the sale of the property, the resisting co-owner may pursue a buyout option.
 Under F.S.
 64.207, a buyout option will prevent the property from going to the open market, allowing the co-owner willing to retain their title to the property to buy the remaining percentage of it belonging to the plaintiff, if granted.
 The value at which the remaining portion of the property can be bought is determined by a court-ordered appraisal.